Enchantress (Marvel Comics): Critical reception

+In addition, various websites have assessed Enchantress as among the best Marvel villains of all time, the strongest magic users in Marvel Comics, the best Thor enemies, the most powerful Asgardians, and the strongest female villains.

 Other versions

 Heroes Reborn

-An alternate variant of the Enchantress from a pocket dimension created by Franklin Richards appears in Heroes Reborn.
+An alternate universe version of the Enchantress appears in Heroes Reborn.

 Marvel 2099

-An alternate universe variant of the Enchantress from Earth-2099 appears in Marvel 2099 reality.
+An alternate universe version of the Enchantress from Earth-2099 appears in Marvel 2099 reality.
 This version is a member of the Masters of Evil.

 Marvel Zombies

-A zombified alternate universe variant of the Enchantress from Earth-2149 appears in Marvel Zombies vs. The Army of Darkness.
+A zombified alternate universe version of the Enchantress from Earth-2149 appears in Marvel Zombies vs. The Army of Darkness.

 Old Man Logan

-An alternate universe variant of the Enchantress from Earth-21923 appears in Old Man Logan.
-She attacks Danielle Cage's group in Osborn City before being killed by Dwight Barrett / Ant-Man and his army of insects.
+An alternate universe version of the Enchantress from Earth-21923 appears in Old Man Logan.

-Rule of Thor

-An alternate timeline variant of the Enchantress appears in Thor (vol. 2).

 Ultimate Marvel

-An alternate universe variant of the Enchantress from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of the Enchantress from Earth-1610 appears in the Ultimate Marvel universe.